 Effective treatment plans can be tailored to your individual needs.8 Individualized treatment may be particularly important if you have another medical condition or co-occurring mental health diagnosis.

-Medical detox at the start of treatment can be helpful because suddenly quitting tramadol may lead to extremely uncomfortable withdrawal symptoms.7 Supervised medical detox and withdrawal management can provide you with the oversight to keep you safe and comfortable while detoxing from tramadol.
+Medical detox at the start of treatment can be helpful because suddenly quitting tramadol may lead to extremely uncomfortable withdrawal symptoms.7 Supervised medical detox and withdrawal management can provide you with the oversight needed to keep you safe and comfortable while detoxing from tramadol.

-Withdrawal from opioids like tramadol is not often life-threatening, but can be very hard to cope with on your own.
+Withdrawal from opioids like tramadol is not often life-threatening, but it can be very hard to cope with on your own.
 Medical detox during early recovery is increasingly becoming the standard of care when managing opioid use disorders, as non-pharmacologic withdrawal management can lead to unnecessary discomfort.10

 In rare cases, opioid withdrawal may be associated with certain medical complications, such as dehydration and electrolyte disturbances in people who experience severe gastrointestinal symptoms.
 Additionally, people with pre-existing cardiac disease could experience a worsening of their heart issues as a result of an increased heartbeat or high blood pressure.10

 Some medications can be used to assist with tramadol withdrawal.
-These include: 11
+These include:11

-There are several behavioral approaches to help treat substance use disorders.
+There are several behavioral approaches used to help treat substance use disorders.
 Effective treatment strategies for opioid use disorders often combine behavioral therapies with medication.
 Commonly used behavioral therapeutic approaches include: